 I took each selection through at least two full body workouts each, using some for as many as four workouts.
 (This excludes the PowerBlock, which malfunctioned about ten minutes into its first workout.)
 Routines ranged from 20 to 45 minutes.
 They included kettlebell swings, squats, deadlifts, lunges, carries, shoulder presses, push presses, snatches, and cleans.

 In total, I spent eight hours researching and testing.
-If you want to read more about the process, you can check out my test notes.

 The Adjustable Kettlebell Buying Guide

 Adjustable weight kettlebells are an excellent option for anyone who wants the health benefits of resistance training and aerobic exercise but doesn’t have the space (or the budget) for an entire set of weights.

 They’re also great for anyone who wants to spice up their resistance training with equipment that offers serious benefits.
 Kettlebells can ACE Fitness “ACE Sponsored Research Study: Kettlebells Kick Butt” View Source .
 Plus, they can add explosive movements, like kettlebell swings or kettlebell jump squats, to your training.
 This can translate to power gains in other sports or your lifting program at the gym.

 Meanwhile, kettlebell training can also prevent everyday aches and pains.
 A study that looked at adults whose jobs are associated with a high prevalence of low back, shoulder, and neck pain found Scandinavian Journal of Work, Environment and Health “Kettlebell training for musculoskeletal and cardiovascular health: a randomized controlled trial” View Source versus the control group.